mohaiminul375/Group-Guru-client/README.md

 - User can see her submit and assignment status and marks
 - User can can see all pending assignment and give marks assignment excluding submitted by own

+# new features
+- Create Leader Board where will show users' average marks data in descending order, excluding marks marked as pending.
+Data formatting in Database.
 # npm and package

 - vite